sumeerriaz2020/financial-explainable-summarization/algorithms/ALGORITHMS_README.md

 # Algorithm Implementations - Financial Explainable Summarization

-This directory contains complete, production-ready implementations of all 6 core algorithms from the paper:
+This directory contains complete, research implementations of all 6 core algorithms from the paper:

 **"An eXplainable Approach to Abstractive Text Summarization Using External Knowledge: A Novel Framework for Financial Domain Applications"**